themlstudent/MasteringDataStructure/README.md

 Insert operation is to insert one or more data elements into an array.
 Based on the requirement, a new element can be added at the beginning, end, or any given index of array.

+### Deletion Operation

+Deletion refers to removing an existing element from the array and re-organizing all elements of an array.

+### Update Operation

+Update operation refers to updating an existing element from the array at a given index.

 ## Sorting and Searching In Array: